 Introduction#

-I am currently studying CS61C at Berkeley, and Project 2 involves implementing handwritten digit recognition using RISC-V.
+I have recently been studying the CS61C course at Berkeley, where Project 2 involves implementing handwritten digit recognition using RISC-V.

-It sounds complicated, but it's actually not too bad.
-The main challenge is how to efficiently use registers, write and call functions in assembly language, manually allocate memory from the stack, and debug assembly programs using Venus.
+It sounds complicated, but it's actually manageable.
+The main challenges are efficiently utilizing registers, writing and calling functions in assembly language, manually allocating memory from the stack, and debugging assembly programs using Venus.

-In the end, all we need to do is connect everything together to create an artificial neural network (ANN) that can classify handwritten digits.
+In the end, you just need to connect them together to form an artificial neural network (ANN) that can classify handwritten digits.

 RISC-V Calling Conventions#

-When it comes to programming in RISC-V, the most important part is the Calling Convention.
+If we talk about the most important part of programming in RISC-V, it has to be the Calling Convention.
 It allows functions to freely use registers without worrying about causing errors.
-Imagine if function A needs to use register s1, but at that moment register s1 contains important values for function B. If function A changes it, then function B will encounter errors when using it.
-If we have to constantly check whether the registers we want to use are still needed by other functions, our programming would become a disaster.
-This is where the Calling Convention comes in to make our lives better!
+Imagine if function A needs to use the s1 register, but the s1 register currently holds an important value from function B. If function A changes it, function B will encounter errors when it tries to use it.
+If we had to constantly check whether the registers we want to use are still needed by other functions, our programming would turn into a disaster.
+This is where the Calling Convention makes our lives easier!

-During a function call, we refer to the calling function as the Caller and the called function as the Callee.
-They have different responsibilities when it comes to saving registers.
+When a function is called, we refer to the calling function as the Caller and the called function as the Callee.
+They have different responsibilities for saving registers.

 Saved Registers (Callee Saved)#

-These registers are important for the Caller because they contain some important values.
-Therefore, the Caller hopes that these values will not change after calling a function.
+These registers are very important for the Caller, as they hold some critical values, so the Caller hopes that these values will not change after calling the function.

-This places requirements on the Callee, which are as follows:
+This creates requirements for the Callee, which needs to:

-1. Allocate space on the stack (decrement sp register)
+- Allocate space on the stack (decrease the sp register)

-2. Save the s registers it needs on the stack
+- Save the s registers it will use on the stack

-4. Restore the original values of the s registers from the stack
+- Restore the original s register values from the stack

-5. Free the space on the stack (increment sp register)
+- Release the space on the stack (increase the sp register)

-This way, the Callee guarantees to the Caller that the values of the s and sp registers will remain unchanged before and after the function call, while allowing itself to freely use these registers.
+In this way, the Callee guarantees to the Caller that the values of the s and sp registers remain unchanged before and after calling it, while allowing itself to use these registers freely.

 Volatile Registers (Caller Saved)#

-The Callee is not obligated to save these registers because it only saves the most important s registers.
-So if the Caller needs them, it has to save them itself before the function call and restore them after the function call.
+The Callee has no obligation to save these registers, as it only saves the most important s registers.
+Therefore, if the Caller needs them, it must save them before calling the function and restore them afterward.

 Structure of a Function#

-First, as a Callee, the function needs to save the s registers it will use.
-If the function needs to call other functions, then as a Caller, it needs to save some other registers it needs, restore those values after the function call, restore the values of the s registers at the end of the function, and finally jump back to the calling location.
+First, this function, as the Callee, needs to save the s registers it will use.
+If this function calls other functions, then as the Caller, it needs to save some other registers it requires, restore these values after the call, restore the s register values at the end of the function, and finally jump back to the called location.

-The idea is simple: all Callees are responsible for Callers, so when a Callee becomes a Caller, it doesn't have to worry about its important registers being tampered with.
+It's a simple idea: all Callees are responsible to the Caller, so when a Callee acts as a Caller, it doesn't have to worry about its important registers being tampered with.

-We need to write a neural network in RISC-V to recognize digits.
-Simply put, a neural network aims to approximate a non-linear function that maps inputs to outputs.
-In this project, we already have pre-trained matrices m0 and m1, so we just need to use them for inference.
-Our input is the MNIST dataset, which consists of 60,000 28x28 pixel images covering handwritten digits 0-9.
+We are going to write a neural network in RISC-V to recognize digits.
+In simple terms, a neural network aims to approximate a nonlinear function that maps inputs to outputs.
+In this project, we already have pre-trained matrices $m_0$ and $m_1$, so we only need to use them for inference.
+Our input is the MNIST dataset, which contains 60,000 images of handwritten digits, each 28x28 pixels.

 We need to write the following functions:

-• classify: calls the above functions to connect the layers
+- classify: connect the above functions to link the layers

-We also need to write test files to test the correctness of the program.
-Let's take dot product as an example.
+At the same time, we need to write test files to verify the correctness of the program.
+Let's take the vector dot product as an example.

 dot.s#

-Function: Calculates the dot product of two vectors
+Function: Computes the dot product of two vectors.

-• a0 (int*) Pointer to the first element of vector v0
+- a0 (int*) Pointer to the first element of v0

-• a1 (int*) Pointer to the first element of vector v1
+- a1 (int*) Pointer to the first element of v1

 Code: